 Mark Debald, Transportation Program Administrator

 The Council relies on federal planning funds to carry out the metropolitan transportation planning process.
 These funds, allocated on an annual basis and programmed through the Council’s UPWP, stem from two primary sources: the Federal Highway Administration (FHWA) Planning Program (PL) and Federal Transit Administration (FTA) Section 5303 Metropolitan Planning Program (MPP).
 The funds are authorized through each federal surface transportation authorization, with the most recent being the Fixing America's Surface Transportation Act (FAST Act).
-For State Fiscal Year (SFY) 2016-2017, the FACT Act-based federal allocation for New York State is estimated to total over $31 million.
+For State Fiscal Year (SFY) 2017-2018, the FAST Act-based federal allocation for New York State is estimated to total over $32.7 million.
 Based on a formula that accounts for the population of each MPO planning area and their TMA status, the New York State Department of Transportation (NYSDOT) distributed the funds to the 14 MPOs in New York State.

 These planning funds, like most other federal transportation programs, are administered through NYSDOT on a reimbursement basis.
 The Council (through its host agency relationship with Dutchess County) must first perform the planning work, after which it is reimbursed for the federal share of the activity.
 Council staff, housed under the Dutchess County Planning Department, administers UPWP activities and submits quarterly reimbursement requests and activity reports to NYSDOT.

 As required by most federal transportation programs, a local match of 20 percent is required for the federal planning funds used in the UPWP: the New York State Department of Transportation (NYSDOT) provides a 15 percent toll credit/in-kind service match for the federal funds, while Dutchess County provides a five percent monetary match.